-COVID-19 has created significant challenges for Southampton which need to be factored in.
-Our high streets in our city and district centres, like many others, has had to manage and adapt amidst stringent, evolving measures introduced by the Government to mitigate the risks of COVID-19.
+COVID-19 has created significant challenges for Southampton, which need to be factored in.
+The high streets in our city and district centres, like many others, have had to manage and adapt amidst stringent, evolving measures introduced by the Government to mitigate the risks of COVID-19.
 Partnering with key organisations such as GO!
 Southampton, we have worked hard to support the local economy to survive.
 We will now focus on making sure that we have the right physical infrastructure in our city to adapt and thrive, building a greener city fit for the future.

-- Southampton covers an area of 51.47 Km2
+Southampton covers an area of 49.8 Km2

-- There are 107,222 homes in the city
+There are 109,362 homes in the city

-- Around 1 in 5 homes in the city are council owned
+Around 1 in 7 homes in the city are council owned

-- We manage over 416 miles of highways
+We manage over 416 miles of highways

-- We manage 49 parks and 1,140 hectares of open space
+We manage 73 parks and 1,140 hectares of open space